wjrforcyber/TestABC/README.md

 - `GiaSingleOperation, StimeChecking` : Give the delay and area mapping result of a mapped circuit with `&nf` mapper.
 - `GiaSamples, FormChoicesWith3Samples` : Construct choice network using 3 snapshots from `Gia` network.

+### miniaig
+- `GiaTest, GiaCollectFanoutInfo` : Test the efficiency of minaig compared to aig and gia structure.
+(Only has time comparison for now.)

 ### Cuts
 - `AigCutTest, CutTruthVarNumAig` : Testing the number of words needed to be allocated for a number of variables, node that in ABC, a word length is always considered as 32 bits.